 As a head coach at Montana State-Billings (NCAA Division-II), McNally had an overall coaching record of 71-63-10 in eight years at the helm of the Yellowjacket program and led the team to five winning seasons.
 He completed his tenure at MSUB as the all-time leader in coaching wins and the only MSUB men's soccer coach to record a winning season in the 17-year history of the program.
 During his tenure as the head coach at Montana State – Billings, McNally recruited the 2009 NCAA D-II Daktronics National Player of the Year, the 2007 and 2009 Great Northwest Athletic Conference (GNAC) Conference Player of the Year.
 Under his direction, MSUB also received the National Soccer Coaches Association of America (NSCAA) Team Academic Award five consecutive years (2007-2011).
 He also served as chair of the MSUB Soccer Facility Steering Committee, which raised over $450,000 for the school's soccer facility.

 Prior to his stint at MSUB, McNally spent four years as an assistant coach at NCAA DII Nova Southeastern University in Ft.
 Lauderdale, Fla., where his responsibilities included recruiting, fundraising, coordinating travel and coaching.
 During his time in Ft.
 Lauderdale, McNally helped Nova Southeastern to an overall record of 54-17-8 which stands as the most successful period in the program’s recent history.

 He has been an active member of the NSCAA.
 McNally served as the NSCAA technical director of soccer coaching for Montana (2008-12).
 He received the NSCAA Premier License (2010), NSCAA Advanced National Diploma in (2005) and NSCAA National Diploma in (2003).
 He passed both his National and Advanced National Diplomas with distinction.
 In addition, McNally coached for the Magic City Soccer Club (2006-12) in Billings.
 During this time, his club teams won five Montana state championships.

 McNally received his bachelor's degree in communications from ERAU in 2000 and his master's of education in school counseling from MSUB in 2012.
-He and his wife, Jennifer, have one son, Liam.
+He and his wife, Jennifer, have two sons, Liam and Kellan.